googleapis/api-linter/docs/rules/0146/any.md

 # Any

-This rule discourages the use of `google.protobuf.Any`, as encouraged in [AIP-146][].
+This rule discourages the use of `google.protobuf.Any`, as described in [AIP-146][].

 ## Details